-- Then we have used Excel’s TEXT As the value argument of TEXT function, we have passed the GETPIVOTDATA function and as the format_text argument, we have used this format: “0%”
+- Then we used Excel’s TEXT As the value argument of the TEXT function, we have passed the GETPIVOTDATA function and as the format_text argument, we have used this format: “0%”

 - The GETPIVOTDATA part is simple to understand.
 So, I will not explain how the GETPIVOTDATA function works here.

 Now, we shall show these data on the chart.

 We inserted a Text Box from the Insert tab => Illustrations group of commands => Shapes

 Now we insert the Text Box on the chart => Put an equal sign on the Formula Bar and then select cell D4.

 If I press Enter, the Text Box will show the value of cell D4.

 In the same way, I create other Text Boxes and refer to the relevant cells.

 Note: When one Text Box is created, you can make new Text Boxes from this one.
 This is how you can do it:

 - Hover your mouse pointer over the border of the created Text Box and press the Ctrl key on your keyboard.
 A plus sign will appear.